Department of Health and Social Care

 6. Leadership and management

 The first year introduces Health and Social Care concepts and encourages reflection on and in practice.
-Further modules offer the opportunity to explore, develop and apply specific learning around contemporary areas of practice, which all build towards the Dissertation and are seen as an opportunity for students to add value to the quality of provision within the field of Health and Social Care practice.
+Further modules in subsequent years offer the opportunity to explore, develop and apply specific learning around contemporary areas of practice which will be enhanced further through the optional modules.
+These all build towards the Dissertation (Capstone project) and are seen as an opportunity for students to add value to the quality of provision within the field of Health and Social Care practice.

 During the Programme, students will study a total of 360 credits, with 120 credits being taken each academic year and at each Level.
 The Programme structure provides some flexibility which affords students the opportunity, where appropriate, to build their individual learning pathway based on their current and future professional needs, which will be supported by their personal tutor and a career development plan.